Asia oil refiners rake in record profits on tight global supplies

 Asia oil refining marginshttps://tmsnrt.rs/3kiJMS7

-(Reporting by Florence Tan, Koustav Samanta and Mohi Narayan; Editing by Jamie Freed)
+(Reporting by Florence Tan, Koustav Samanta and Mohi Narayan; Editing by Jamie Freed and Jan Harvey)

 ((Florence.Tan@thomsonreuters.com; Reuters Messaging: florence.tan.thomsonreuters.com@reuters.net))